The purpose of this Information Note

 For applications to the Home Office

-As soon as you have provided us with all the required information and documents from you (in the correct format), we can usually submit your application within 1 week or sooner.
+As soon as you have provided us with all the required information and documents (in the correct format), we can usually submit your application within 5 working days or sooner.

 We have no control over how long the Home Office will take to make a decision on your application.
 The Home Office have published their processing times for issuing a decision.